 Today, we’re continuing our favorite blog series “Behind the Bar” with none other than our favorite free-spirit and magnetic marketing genius of a friend, Jenna Kutcher.
-Her kind-hearted, let’s-keep-it-real approach to life and to business has taken Instagram by storm, where she’s garnered upwards of 80k followers who seem to love her as much as we do.
-She now teaches other creative entrepreneurs how to cultivate an engaged tribe of followers by being (wait for it)… YOUR ACTUAL SELF!
-She’s a wedding photographer on the weekends and blogger, educator, and everyday-nap-taker during the week, but all along the way, she lives life fully, intentionally, boldly and in a way all her own.
+Her kind-hearted, let’s-keep-it-real approach to life and to business has taken Instagram by storm, where she’s garnered upwards of 550k followers (!) who seem to love her as much as we do.
+She now teaches other creative entrepreneurs how to cultivate an engaged tribe of followers by being (wait for it)… YOUR ACTUAL SELF on her Goal Digger podcast, which is a must-listen!
+She’s a wedding photographer on the weekends and educator, and everyday-nap-taker during the week, but all along the way, she lives life fully, intentionally, boldly and in a way all her own.
 So naturally, we just had to have her take you – dear TONIC Regulars – behind the bar to reveal some of just how she does it.

 Photo by : CASSIE ROSCH

 “I am done going with the flow.
 Only dead fish do that.
 So let’s get crazy.”